-Discharge box in Bayou Lafourche Located in Donaldsonville, Louisiana, the Mississippi River Reintroduction into Bayou Lafourche project aims to address the critical issue of freshwater supply in South Louisiana.
+Kayakers along Bayou Lafourche Located in Donaldsonville, Louisiana, the Mississippi River Reintroduction into Bayou Lafourche project aims to address the critical issue of freshwater supply in South Louisiana.
 For nearly 120 years, Bayou Lafourche has been disconnected from the Mississippi River, leading to declining freshwater resources for numerous communities and ecosystems.